At the forefront of cancer therapy development and treatment design

 Program goals & aims

-The primary goal of Developmental Therapeutics research at Roswell Park is developing and translating novel mechanism-driven anti-cancer therapeutics and therapeutic regimens.
+The primary goal of Developmental Therapeutics research at Roswell Park is to develop and translate novel anti-cancer therapeutics and therapeutic regimens.

-Our highly collaborative, interdisciplinary team focuses on four specific aims:
+Our highly collaborative, interdisciplinary team focuses on three specific aims:

 Early Phase Clinical Trials